From the Vicarage November 2019

 as published in Great Yarmouth Parish Life

-The views carried here are those of the author, not of Network Yarmouth, and are intended to stimulate constructive debate between website users
+The views carried here are those of the author, not of Network Yarmouth, and are intended to stimulate constructive and good-natured debate between website users

 Click here to read our forum and comment posting guidelines